jesutomorak/msc-hvac-rl-control/README.md

 python code/01_q_learning_basic.py
 ```

-The original experiments can be computationally demanding.
+The experiments can be computationally demanding.
 Some tabular experiments use up to 1,000,000 episodes, and the DQN uses up to 10,000 episodes.

 ## Results